Gilmok/GameMaker/Readme.txt

 ^-n: Go up n rows.
 If n is ~, do up rows until you reach a row without data in the current column.

 $x,^y: Move to column x, row y.
 $c or ^c: Output the data in the current column and row.
+The c can be used as a replacement for n in any of the above operations as a shortcut to mean current column or current row.
+(Example: $?c tests the current column and row for data)

 Formatting instructions
 =======================